 Want to learn more?

-Schedule an appointment to meet with Dr. Nia Nunn, Coordinator of the Education Studies Minor.
+Schedule an appointment to meet with Dr. Jeane Copenhaver-Johnson, Chair of the Department of Education.

 Visit the Education Department Suite, 194 Phillips Hall (located between Campus Bookstore and Career Services)